-How do you succeed with an online business program when 5,000 other people are promoting exactly the same opt in page..?
+How to succeed with an online business program when 5,000 other people are promoting exactly the same opt in page

 But the question in many people’s minds is this: if we are all promoting the same page won’t we be swamped by the big boys with the big budgets?

 But there are pros and cons to this.
 The fact that thousands of people are promoting the same page raises general awareness.
 That means that if someone lands on your page it may have already been seen several times before – not your specific page, but the same page belonging to another member of the same program.